Nursing Clinical Education (Florida)

 The ambulatory facilities provide clinical services ranging from primary to specialty care and advanced procedures.
 Mayo Clinic Hospital provides comprehensive inpatient services, including surgical and medical intensive care units, specialized solid-organ transplant units, and advanced cardiac and neurosurgery facilities.

 Both Mayo Clinic's outpatient and inpatient facilities provide the training areas for the Nursing Clinical Education Program.
 In some cases, students also have access to community-based educational opportunities with Mayo Clinic-based programs and facilities.

 Mayo Clinic's state-of-the-art diagnostic, therapeutic and research facilities enhance student clinical experiences and the ability for clinical preceptors to provide high-quality clinical education experiences.

-Mayo Clinic does not have a school of nursing, thus does not confer credits or certification upon completion of nursing clinical education within Mayo facilities.
-However, when you successfully complete the nursing program at your affiliated school, you will receive your nursing degree.
+As Mayo Clinic does not have a school of nursing, it does not confer credits or certification upon completion of nursing clinical education within Mayo facilities.
+But when you successfully complete the nursing program at your affiliated school, you will receive your nursing degree.

 The hours required vary depending on the availability of nurse preceptors and your affiliated school schedule and class requirements.
 Some clinical hours occur during the daytime and some during the evening.